 In 2013, the Violence Against Women Act amended the Clery Act to require institutions to also compile statistics of incidents of domestic violence, dating violence, and stalking.

-Campus Security Policy - Learn about the steps Compass Career College has taken to ensure a safe learning environment
+Campus Health & Safety Plan - Learn about the steps Compass Career College has taken to ensure a safe learning environment

 In an effort to safeguard the health and safety of our faculty, staff, and students, we have established a Drug Free School Policy (DFSP) to assist in making health, responsible choices.
 Read our policies regarding the well-being of our campus community.